djthorpe/remotes/README.md

 ## Hardware Installation

+You'll need an IR sender and/or receiver plugged into your GPIO port.
+There is a schematic and bill of materials below, plus a link to manufacture a PCB, if you want to make one up, or you can easily purchase one or breadboard it.

-This hardware has been tested on a modern Raspbian installation but ultimately any Linux which is compiled with the `lirc` module should work fine.
+The hardware has been tested on a modern Raspbian installation but ultimately any Linux which is compiled with the `lirc` module should work fine.
 For a Raspberry Pi, you should add this to your `/boot/config.txt` file modifying the GPIO pins in order to load the LIRC (Linux Infrared Control) driver,